The Faculties and Schools of Study

 Te Kura Toi Tangata Faculty of Education

-The Te Kura Toi Tangata Faculty of Education provides programmes in areas such as teacher education, sport and leisure studies, counselling, human development, education, educational leadership and education studies.
+The Te Kura Toi Tangata Faculty of Education provides programmes in areas such as teacher education, counselling, human development, education, educational leadership and education studies.
 It distinguishes itself among other education schools through its tradition and reputation for innovation, leadership and research.

 Te Piringa - Faculty of Law